alejandrosantanabonilla/planets/PSO/README.rst

 * json
 * PIL

-**Installing Dependencies**
+**Installing Dependencies:**

-Before proceeding with this tutorial, ensure that you have installed the necessary libraries, including NumPy and JSON.
-You can install these libraries using the following commands:
+To insall libraries such as NumPy, JSON, tqdm, and PIL please use the following commands:

 .. code-block:: bash